Last updated on April 14th, 2022 at 11:37 am

 Shopper Experience First, Technology Second

 Humans are creatures of habit, and it’s natural for us to take some time to warm up to new technologies.
 Remember the first time you walked into a grocery store and saw a self-checkout kiosk?
-Today, 70 percent of people think self-checkout kiosks improve their shopping experience, but it took years for them to catch on.
+It took years for them to catch on.

 You should keep this information in mind when rolling out new retail technology.
 Experience matters a lot to shoppers.
 Just as much as the quality of your product or service.
 Technology has the opportunity to greatly improve the retail experience, but brands must also continue to deliver a human touch.
 Store associates empowered with technology can ensure your brand remains authentic.